martatomchuck/zombie-game/README.md

 # Zombie-game
-Desktop game based on JavaScript and CSS animations
+Simple desktop game based on JavaScript and CSS animations